-Ready to tuck away an old collection of vinyls?
+Ready to tuck away an old collection of vinyl records?
 In order to protect these antique items, you should wrap them in a polyethylene sleeve before putting it in a paper sleeve or album cover.
-Also remember to always handle vinyls by only touching the edges– and after your hands are washed.
+Also, remember to always handle vinyl by only touching the edges– and after your hands are washed.

-The key to storing electronics like computers, is to keep them from breaking.
+The key to storing electronics like computers is to keep them from breaking.
 Unlike the items we’ve already talked about, this is a time where you can use plastic bubble wrap.
-Make sure the device is turned off and removed of all connections.
+Make sure the device is turned off and removed from all connections.
 Before wrapping it in bubble wrap, cover all screens with a cotton cloth to avoid unnecessary scratches.

 On-demand self-storage is a convenient and easy process, and we want to make you have the most positive experience possible.
 In order to ensure you receive your items just how you left them, follow these wrapping techniques–you won’t be disappointed.